pimvanpelt/vppcfg/README.md

     *   Remove all member interfaces (including BVIs) that are not in the config, return them to L3 mode
     *   Remove tag-rewrite options on removed member interfaces if they have encapsulation
-1. Retrieve all BVIs from VPP
-    *   Remove all IP addresses that are not in the config
-    *   Remove those that do not exist in the config
 1. For L2 Cross Connects from VPP
     *   For interfaces that do not exist in the config (either as source or target):
         *   Return the interface to L3 mode